learn-co-curriculum/phase-0-html-images-lab/README.md

 ## Learning Goals

-1. Learn how to add images to HTML using the `img` tag
+1. Add images to HTML using the `img` tag
-2. Practice using the `img` tag and some of its attributes, `src`, `alt` and `title`
+2. Use `img` tag attributes
-3. Reinforce our understanding of the image tag through creation
+3. Create images

 ## Introduction